 Ichi is a one button puzzle game I designed from start to finish (my graduation project).
 I love puzzle games and coming up with clever levels felt great.
 Initially I released the game with 15 levels and a one button user interface as a freeware game in September 2011.

 In 2012 I teamed up with Stolen Couch games, we ported the game to various platforms and added a level editor and social features.
-I was still responsible for the in-game graphics, all of the levels and additional game design.
+I created over 50 new levels and did additional game design.
 It was my first commercial game outside of work and therefore a great learning experience.
 The game has been downloaded over a million times.